-Summative assessment is undertaken at the end of the course andis designed and delivered to support student learning through evaluation of the Intended Learning Outcomes (ILOs) for each course, aligned with the professional competencies required for architectural practice.
-Summative assessment in this course is undertaken through coursework assignments in the form of technical research based on the studio design projects.
+Summative assessment is undertaken at the end of the course and is designed and delivered to support student learning through evaluation of the Intended Learning Outcomes (ILOs) for each course, aligned with the professional competencies required for architectural practice.
+Summative assessment in the architectural technology course is undertaken through coursework assignments integrated with the Studio Course.
 Coursework assignment submissions involve visual and text-based submissions utilising both digital and physical tools and formats.
-Written feedback is provided on all summative assessments.